ADU San Juan Capistrano, CA

 Detached ADU

-A detached ADU is a fully separate detached accessory structure that stands independently on the same property as your single-family home.
+A detached ADU is a fully separate structure that stands independently on the same property as your single-family home.
 Unlike attached units, this option provides complete separation from the main home, making it perfect as a guest house, private rental unit, or even a home office.

 Homeowners often choose this type because it allows for more flexible floor plans and greater privacy.
 Detached units usually range from 400 to 1,200 square feet, depending on local regulations and lot size.